pasoevi/innfin/doc/innfin.md

 different kinds, they uniformly differ by size - which determines spells of what order they can cast.
-Casting difficult spells with mediocre wands can either succeed, break the wand or miscast, which can be dangerous in with certain spells.
+Casting difficult spells with mediocre wands can either succeed, break the wand or miscast, which can be dangerous with certain spells.

+You don't do magic by reading scrolls.
+You *remember* spells and there is a limit to how many of them you can remember.
+Certain conditions affect your memory.
+Every time you grow agony, you forget a random spell (some spells can be exceptions).

 # Monsters